gwena/in-the-wild/README.md

 # In the Wild

-One-level-only platform game in Clojure(Script) using play-cljc.
+Platform game in Clojure(Script) using play-cljc.

 ![Alt text](doc/in-the-wild-ninja.png?raw=true "Apprentice Ninja")